Certificate III in Travel

 Access and interpret product information; Provide advice on international destinations; Provide advice on Australian destinations; Source and use information on the tourism and travel industry; Sell tourism products and services; Prepare quotations; Book supplier products and services; Process travel-related documentation; Construct normal international airfares; Construct promotional international airfares; Provide service to customers; Show social and cultural sensitivity; Participate in safe work practices; Use a computerised reservations or operations system.
 Plus electives.

 About Bridge Business College Pty LtdEstablished in 1991, Bridge Business College Pty Ltd is a Registered Training Organisation that aims to provide training that is relevant to both industry and student needs.
-Courses offered include accounting, business studies, human resource management and tourism.
-English language courses are available to international students.
+Courses offered include: Accounting, Business, Human Resource Management, Marketing and Tourism.
+English language courses are also available to international students.

 Provider CRICOS: 01107C RTO code: 90451

 This qualification is suitable for an apprenticeship pathway.

 Contact centre operators answer customer enquiries about products and services and promote an organisation's goods and services through various channels, including telephone, SMS and email.